-Gulfstream has delivered over 500 aircraft with a certified EVS in place as of 2009.
+Gulfstream has delivered more than 500 aircraft with a certified EVS in place as of 2009.
 EVS is now available on some Bombardier and Dassault business jet products, as well as some other aircraft Original Equipment Manufacturers (OEMs).
 Boeing has started offering EVS on its Boeing Business Jets, and it is also available on the B787.

 The benefit of EVS is that it improves safety in nearly all phases of flight, particularly during approach and landing in low visibility.
 In preparation for landing, a pilot on a stabilized approach can recognize the runway environment (lights, runway markings, etc.) earlier.

 Obstacles such as terrain, structures, vehicles, and other aircraft on the runway that would otherwise be invisible are clearly visible on the infrared image.

 The aim of the cockpit moving map display is to reduce runway incursions by improving pilot situational awareness.